cyclops-ui/cyclops/web/docs/installation/install.md

 kubectl port-forward svc/cyclops-ctrl 8080:8080 -n cyclops
 ```

-You can now try to access Cyclops in your browser on [http://localhost:3000](http://localhost:3000).
+You can now access Cyclops in your browser on [http://localhost:3000](http://localhost:3000).